davkk/masters-thesis/typst/main.typ

 === Secondary contamination

-Ensuring the correct results in the efficiency calculations requires consideration of only the primary particles.
+Ensuring the correct results in the efficiency calculations requires consideration of only the primary particles (created directly from the collision).
 The secondary contamination, $C$, described as the ratio of the number of secondary particles over all recorded particles, can affect the efficiency results.
-By taking it into account, one ensures that the final weights base only on the primary particles and not byproducts of other events.
+By taking it into account, one ensures that the final weights base only on the primary particles and not byproducts of other physical processes.

+As shown in @fig:contamination-proton, proton contamination exceeds pion contamination.
+This difference stems from the high proton content of the detector material, as protons often scatter out and appear as signal particles.
+The effect intensifies at low transverse momentum, where secondary particles from decays or material interactions dominate.

 #figure(
   grid(